 Website Yuba Community College District

-Yuba Community College District is seeking an equity-minded, dynamic, collaborative, and innovative leader to serve as Director of Fiscal Services.
+Yuba College is seeking an equity-minded, dynamic, collaborative, and innovative employee to serve as the Police Services Technician

 Essential Duties Summary:

 • Perform mandated records management responsibilities.
 Ensure that the YCCDPD Records practices conform to all applicable state, federal, District and YCCDPD guidelines regarding processing, retention and/or release of record information.
 (E)

 • Perform the operation of record management for lost and found property within the YCCD Police Department.
 Receive general direction from the Chief of Police or Officer in Charge (OIC), including but not limited to: establish schedules and methods for police records management and property unit operations; implement policies and procedures.
 (E)

 • Recommend improvements and modifications; prepare various reports on operations and activities.
 (E)